Résumé Barbara Flueckiger

 Publications in Swiss and German journals and periodicals on film, literature and theatre.

 1997 to 1999 research project on sound design in American mainstream films, funded by the Swiss National Science Foundation.
+1999 doctoral exam.
 2001 PhD.

-1995 to 1997 conception and organization of seminars in media training with the Swiss Foundation FOCAL.
-Design of a bibliographical data base for books on film and multimedia technique.
+1995 to 1997 consulting scholar with the Swiss Foundation FOCAL.
+Coneption and organization of seminars for film professionals.
+Design of a bibliographical data base for books on film and multimedia technology.

-From 1980 to 1992 location sound engineer with her own technical equipment.
+From 1980 to 1992 location sound engineer and sound designer with her own technical equipment.
 Creation of more than 30 soundtracks for international feature films.
 Collaboration with many renowned directors such as Silvio Soldini (Italy), Daniel Schmid (Switzerland), Markus Imhoof (Switzerland) and Lea Pool (Canada).
 Filmography in German only.

 Languages: German, English, Italian, French.